-On hearing of the defeat and death of Anwar-oo-deen, Nazir Jung had marched towards the Carnatic, where he was speedily joined by Mohammed Ali, son of the late nabob, and at the same time he sent to ask assistance from the English at Fort St. They were already filled with David. alarm at the part taken by the French in the recent hostilities, but possessed no authority from the Court of Directors to engage anew in the perils and expenses of any military undertaking.
+On hearing of the defeat and death of Anwar-oo-deen, Nazir Jung had marched towards the Carnatic, where he was speedily joined by Mohammed Ali, son of the late nabob, and at the same time he sent to ask assistance from the English at Fort St. They were already filled with alarm at the part taken by the French in the recent hostilities, but possessed no authority from the Court of Directors to engage anew in the perils and expenses of any military undertaking.
 The result of

-This false oath he took on a false Koran-that is, on a brick enveloped in one of the splendid coverings used by Mohammedans to wrap round the volume they revere as divinely inspired.-(Colonel Wilks' History of Mysoor, i., 250.)
+This false oath he took on a false Koran-that is, on a brick enveloped in one of the splendid coverings used by Mohammedans to wrap round the volume used by Mohammedans to wrap round the volume they revere as divinely inspired.-(Colonel Wilks' History of Mysoor, i., 250.)